moflo/sagemaker_keras_template/README.md

 # Sagemaker Keras Template
 Template to run Keras examples (eg., CIFAR10) using AWS Sagemaker and the new `Script` API, with local testing methods.
 This approach refactors the Keras demo into a Sagemaker compatible `train.py` and `model.py` file, and uses local training data, downloaded using `keras.datasets.cifar10.load_data()` method and saved locally.
 Executing on either a hosted Docker container or on AWS Sagemaker requires the data to be uploaded to S3.
-This template provides a method for efficiently uploading the Keras data to an S3 bucket.
+This template provides a method for efficiently uploading the Keras data to an S3 bucket after testing locally to identify bugs.

 ## Usage